Thinkwise/docs/docs/sf/screen_types.md

 Table 2: Overview of the abstract components for designing a screen type.

+> The maps component has a restriction of maximum of 2,500 geo locations retrievals pera customer per day.

 All these components can be dragged to and dropped on the work sheet to compose the required screen.
 When the first component is dragged onto the work sheet this will fill the complete page.
 When another component is subsequently dragged onto the work sheet a frame will appear at the position where this is dragged to.
 The components on the work space can be freely moved by dragging them.

 It is possible to display several button bars and the filter next to each other instead of under each other.
 This allows more efficient use of the available space.
 White space between the various components (prefilter, report, tasks and filter) is added automatically.

 ![](../assets/sf/image140.png)![](../assets/sf/image140.png)

-Figure 93: An example bar with prefilters, reports, tasks and a filter option
+*An example bar with prefilters, reports, tasks and a filter option*

 #### Tab container